fluidos-project/fluidos-modelbased-metaorchestrator/README.md

 Moreover, the interaction with the operator assumes:
 * fluidos-kubectl-plugin version >= *MISSING*

-To run the operator in debug mode, the following is required:
+To run the operator in development mode, the following is required:
 * python >= 3.11

-## How to run
+## How to run the operator

-The operator can be executed in two main modes, namely debug mode and
+The operator can be executed in two main modes, namely development mode and production mode.
+The former refers to the the operator being executed within a local environment against a running kubernetes cluster (usually Kind).
+The latter, on the other hand, refers to the operator running within a kubernetes cluster.

+### Development mode

+### Production mode

+## Examples

 ## Contributing